HL7/US-Core/input/pagecontent/clinical-notes-guidance.md

 {% include img-portrait.html img="DiagnosticReport_DocumentReference_Resource_Overlap.png" caption="Figure 1: DiagnosticReport and DocumentReference Report Overlap" %}

-In order to enable consistent access to scanned narrative-only clinical reports the Argonaut Clinical Note Server **SHALL** expose these reports through *both* DiagnosticReport and DocumentReference by representing the same attachment url using the corresponding elements listed below.[^2]  Exposing the content in this manner guarantees the client will receive all the clinical information available for a patient and can easily identify the duplicate data.
+In order to enable consistent access to scanned narrative-only clinical reports the Clinical Note Server **SHALL** expose these reports through *both* DiagnosticReport and DocumentReference by representing the same attachment url using the corresponding elements listed below.[^2]  Exposing the content in this manner guarantees the client will receive all the clinical information available for a patient and can easily identify the duplicate data.

 * DocumentReference.content.attachment.url
 * DiagnosticReport.presentedForm.url